 Patrick O’ Connor reports from Tolka Park

-Finn Harps recorded their first win of the 2022 season when they comprehensively beat Shelbourne 3-0 at Tolka Park on Friday night.
+Shelbourne recorded their first back-to-back wins of the season when they defeated Drogheda United by a single goal margin at a sunny Tolka Park on Friday night.

-extratime.com Player of the Match: Barry McNamee (Finn Harps)
+extratime.com Player of the Match: JJ Lunney (Shelbourne)

 Did you enjoy this article?
 If so, please consider becoming a patron of extratime.com for just €4 a month to help us cover running costs.